WordPress/openverse/README.md

 ngrok http 8443 -host-header="localhost:8443"
 ```

+## Code Standards

+Code is linted with eslint and formatted with prettier.
+Linting and formatting will automatically run on precommit.
+You wil need to fix any linting issues before comitting.
+We reccommend formatting your JavaScript files on save in your text editor.
+You can learn how to do this in Visual Studio Code [here](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode#format-on-save).

 ## Deployment

 Details about how to deploy the frontend code can be found on the [CC Wiki](https://wikijs.creativecommons.org/tech/cc-search/frontend) (Accessible to CC Staff only).